janhuddel/metrics-agent/README.md

 - `noise`: Noise level in dB (when available, typically indoor stations only)
 - `pressure`: Atmospheric pressure in mbar (when available, typically indoor stations only)

 **Note**: Not all metrics are available on all device types.
 The module only sends metrics for fields that contain data (non-zero values).
+Wind and rain data are not currently collected by this implementation.

 #### Authentication